-Where the moderate scenario shows the total loss of capital invested or more (i.e. is less than or zero), point 71(c) of Annex VI should be applied in order to avoid potential errors in the calculation.
-That is performance is assumed to be 3% annual growth for the purposes of determining the reduction in yield.
+Where the moderate scenario shows the total loss of capital invested or more (i.e. is less than or zero), point 71(a) of Annex VI should be applied in order to avoid potential errors in the calculation.
+That is a net performance of 0% is assumed for the purposes of determining the reduction in yield.